gu-fan/colorv.vim/README.md

         <leader>cm   min mode:Less Space.
         <leader>cx   max mode:More Info.

->       **NOTE** Mapping may not exists if it is defined by other plugins.
+>       NOTE: Mapping may not exists if it is defined by other plugins.

->       Then you should define it in your vimrc.
+>       Then you should redefine it in your vimrc.

 * Open colorname list window, where you can get W3C standard colornames.